facebook/react/docs/docs/ref-08-reconciliation.md

 => [replaceAttribute textContent 'second'], [insertNode <span>first</span>]
 ```

 There are many algorithms that attempt to find the minimum sets of operations to transform a list of elements.
 [Levenshtein distance](http://en.wikipedia.org/wiki/Levenshtein_distance) can find the minimum using single element insertion, deletion and substitution in O(n<sup>2</sup>).
-Even if we were to use Levenshtein, this doesn't find when a node has moved into another position and algorithms to do that have a much worst complexity.
+Even if we were to use Levenshtein, this doesn't find when a node has moved into another position and algorithms to do that have much worse complexity.

 ### Keys